IanTayler/tao-optimus/optimus/README.md

 This module is organized assuming the optimization step is conceptualized as `x := x - lr * d`.
 So, taking a step amounts to choosing a direction in which to move, and an amount to move.

 The methods for choosing a direction are implemented in `optimus.direction_method`.
 Methods for finding how much to move are in `optimus.lr_method`.
-Objective functions (i.e. the functions that can be optimized) are implemented under `optimus.optimus_function`.
+Objective functions (i.e. the functions that can be optimized) are implemented under `optimus.function`.
 These functions are also used to define constraints, and elsewhere where a differentiable function might be needed.
 Finally, the optimization function that puts everything together is in `optimus.optimize`.

 ## Scripts